-Daily24: Studying the Impact of Timing of Eating on Weight Using A Mobile Application
+The Impact of Timing of Eating on Weight Loss: A Multi-site Cohort Study Using the Metabolic Compass Cell Phone Application (Daily 24)

 Sponsor: American Heart Association